Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 - Sales reports: Review sales trends over time or by department to monitor performance shifts after layout updates.

-- Mix & match promotions: Highlight specific products or areas after a redesign and track their performance through sales results.
+- Mix and match promotions: Highlight specific products or areas after a redesign and track their performance through sales results.

 - Inventory data: Manage inventory from the register and observe product movement to help you assess how layout influences stock turnover.